calebareeveso/My-to-do-list/README.md

 ## USAGE

-* Open the web app and click on "add your todo list" to add to-do.
+* Open the web app and click on "add your todo list" to add your to-do list.

-* After adding your to-do click on the "+" button or Press Enter.
+* After adding your to-do list click on the "+" button or Press Enter.

 ## CONTRIBUTING